Math Placement Exams

 Students can schedule a testing appointment through the UA Testing Office.
 Testing is available all summer, around the orientation schedule, and through the first few days of classes.
 Contact the UA Testing Office to set up your appointment.
 A $41 fee that includes the testing and proctoring fee will be charged to the student’s UA bursar’s account.
 Current students test through the Testing Office.

-Incoming students who want to take a proctored test prior to arriving at UA should contact the Math Placement Office about remote testing through ProctorU.
+Incoming students who want to take a proctored test outside of the UA Testing Office can use a remote online proctoring service called ProctorU.
 This service is only available in late Spring and Summer.
+We do not use any other proctoring services for Math Placement Testing at this time.

 NOTE: The Testing Office is generally open M-F 8 a.m. to 5 p.m. unless otherwise stated.
 It is the student's responsibility to schedule enough time to test.
 The Testing Office charges a proctoring fee if the student has to return at another time to complete the test.